-WELCOME TO THE PAUL R. CHRISTEN NATIONAL HIGH ADVENTURE BASE
+WELCOME TO THE BIKEPACKING EXPERIENCE PAUL R. CHRISTEN NATIONAL HIGH ADVENTURE BASE

-Welcome to one of the Summit's newest programs, The Bikepacking Trek.
-This trek will take you and your crew through 50 miles of The New River Gorge, one of the oldest rivers in the US.
+Welcome to one of the Summit Bechtel Family National Scout Reserve's newest programs, Bikepacking.
+This program will take you and your crew through 50 miles of The New River Gorge country here in Southern WV.

-The following guide is designed to help you, your participants and their parents prepare for a successful trip down the river.
-It was written with only The Bikepacking Trek program in mind.
-If you explore our website, you will find we have a Council & Unit Planning Guide for all our other programs at The Summit besides The Bikepacking Trek.
-All information from that guide important for your experience is reflected in this guide and information that does not apply has been removed.
-Please make sure you are using this guide entitled The Bikepacking Trek Planning Guide.
+The following guide is designed to help you, your participants and their parents prepare for a successful Bikepacking adventure.
+It was written with only The Bikepacking program in mind.
+If you explore our website, you will find we have a Council & Unit Planning Guide for all our other programs at The Summit besides Bikepacking.
+All information from those guides that are important for your experience is reflected in this guide and information that does not apply has been removed.
+Please make sure you are using this guide entitled The Summit Bikepacking Planning Guide.